26 Presenting the Data

 Figure 26.2: Comparison of the moral expectations for college students exposed to different types of food.

 From the graphic, we see that the moral expectation scores seem to have nearly the same pattern in each of the exposure groups.
 More, the center of each of the groups is roughly the same.
-That is, there does not appear to be any evidence that the type of food to which a subject is exposed is associated with moral expectations, on average.
+That is, there does not appear to be any evidence that the type of food to which a subject is exposed is associated with average moral expectation score.

 Side-by-side boxplots can be helpful in comparing large samples as they summarize the location and spread of the data.
 When the sample is smaller, it can be helpful to overlay the raw data on the graphic in addition to the summary provided by the boxplot.
 We might also consider adding additional information, like the mean within each group.
-An alternative to boxplots is to use violin plots which emphasize the shape of the distribution instead of summarizing it like boxplots; again, this is most helpful when the sample size is large.
-Yet another option is to construct density plots which are overlayed on one another; again, this is most appropriate for larger samples.
-This works when there are only a small number of groups; if the number of groups is large, then placing the distributions side-by-side is much more effective.
+An alternative to boxplots is to use violin plots, which emphasize the shape of the distribution instead of summarizing it like boxplots; again, this is most helpful when the sample size is large.
+Yet another option is to construct a density plot for each group and overlay them on the same plot; again, this is most appropriate for larger samples.
+Overlaying densities on the same graphic becomes more challenging as the number of groups grows; in these cases, side-by-side graphics tend to be more effective.
 A comparison of these approaches is in Figure 26.3.

-Four visualizations of the same data; side-by-side boxplots with means overlayed, side-by-side boxplots with the raw data overlayed, side-by-side violin plots, and overlayed density plots.
+Four visualizations of the same data; side-by-side boxplots with means overlaid, side-by-side boxplots with the raw data overlaid, side-by-side violin plots, and overlaid density plots.

 Figure 26.3: Multiple ways to effectively compare a quantitative response (in this case, the moral expectation score) across multiple groups (in this case, the type of food to which the participant was exposed).